 Welcome to PMDD PAL !

 Dedicated to raising awareness of ‘Premenstrual Dysphoric Disorder (PMDD) and supporting those impacted by the condition.
-We support females and those Assigned Female At Birth (AFAB) with PMDD via One-to-One therapy, group workshops, in addition to providing upskilling and training sessions to businesses, Higher Education (HE) and Further Educational settings (FE), e.g., (Medicine, Psychiatry, Psychology and Health Sciences, etc).
+We support females and those Assigned Female At Birth (AFAB) with PMDD via One-to-One therapy or workshops.
+You are not alone.
+We understand.

 What do you offer and how can you help me?